 - One of these settings is to opt out of advertisements.
 You can do this by clicking the ‘lock’ icon when you are logged into Facebook and then selecting “see more settings”.
 You will see the ‘Ads’ tab on the sidebar, click on it, then click on ‘Edit’ under ‘Third Party Sites’ and change the setting to ‘No one.’
 Next, click ‘Edit’ under ‘Ads & Friends, and choose ‘No One.’
 This step will disable advertisements from showing on your profile.

 - Block tracking: To prevent Facebook from tracking your activities on the Web, you can install third-party software.
-These software will block any tracking and also let you know if there are attempts to track your activities.
-Two of the most popular software to block tracking are DoNotTrackMe and Ghostery.
+This software will block any tracking and also let you know if there are attempts to track your activities.
+Two of the most popular software apps to block tracking are DoNotTrackMe and Ghostery.

 - Install a VPN: A Virtual Private Network might sound expensive, but it is actually the safest way to protect privacy online.
 If you do end up signing up with a VPN service, we urge you to stay away from ‘free’ VPNs such as Hola.
-Such VPN service provider often compromise your privacy instead of protecting it.
+Such VPN service providers often compromise your privacy instead of protecting it.
 Go with proven VPNs such ExpressVPN or BulletVPN if you value your security and personal data.

 How Facebook Uses Your Private Data – Wrap Up

 Social media is a necessary evil these days.
 Be aware of what information you share online and how it is used by social media sites to better protect your security.
 At the end of the day, ‘free’ online services are a rarity.
 In most cases, a product that advertises itself as free turns you into the product.
-In the case of Facebook, advertisers are the costumers and Facebook users are the product on sale.
+In the case of Facebook, advertisers are the customers and Facebook users are the product on sale.
 Remember, Facebook also owns Instagram and Whatsapp.
-Google on the other hand has purchases Youtube years ago.
+Google, on the other hand, has purchases Youtube years ago.
 Combine all these services together, and think about all the private data they’re collecting around the clock.
 The ugly truth is there’s no privacy online.